1920 United States presidential election in New Jersey

 The 1920 United States presidential election in New Jersey took place on November 2, 1920.
-All contemporary 48 states were part of the 1920 United States presidential election.
+All contiguous 48 states were part of the 1920 United States presidential election.
 Voters chose 14 electors to the Electoral College, which selected the president and vice president.

 New Jersey was won in a landslide by the Republican nominees, Senator Warren G. Harding of Ohio and his running mate Governor Calvin Coolidge of Massachusetts.
 Harding and Coolidge defeated the Democratic nominees, Governor James M. Cox of Ohio and his running mate Assistant Secretary of the Navy Franklin D. Roosevelt of New York.
 Also running that year was Socialist candidate Eugene V. Debs of Indiana and his running mate Seymour Stedman of Illinois.

 Harding carried New Jersey overwhelmingly with 67.65 percent of the vote to Cox's 28.42 percent, a victory margin of 39.23%.
 This is the highest popular vote percentage ever recorded by any candidate in New Jersey.
 On the county level map, reflecting the decisiveness of his victory, Harding became the first presidential nominee to sweep all 21 of New Jersey's counties, a feat later accomplished only by Dwight D. Eisenhower in 1956, Lyndon B. Johnson in 1964 and Richard Nixon in 1972.

 He was the first Republican to ever carry Warren County and Hunterdon County and only the second after William McKinley in 1896 to carry Sussex County, which had been historically hostile to Yankee New England and Democratic ever since the Second Party System.
 Harding broke sixty percent of the vote in seventeen counties and seventy percent in nine of those.